MPW ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 05, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Medical Properties Trust, Inc. (: MPW) alleging that the Company violated federal securities laws.
+NEW YORK, May 9, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Medical Properties Trust, Inc. (NYSE: MPW) alleging that the Company violated federal securities laws.

 Class Period: March 1, 2022 to February 22, 2023